 Which colours do dogs see?

 Remember earlier, when we said that dogs have two cones?
-A cone is a type of photoreceptor found in the retinas of both dogs and humans.
+A cone is a type of photoreceptor (meaning it picks up some colours).
+It is found in the retinas of both humans and dogs.
 But the difference is, that while we have three receptors, dogs only have two.

-So while we are able to see a broad spectrum of beautiful colours, a dogs view is way more limited in comparison.
-That means your pooch can probably see a mix of yellows, blues and purples.
+So while we are able to see a broad spectrum of beautiful colours, a dog’s vision is way more limited in comparison.
+This means your pooch can probably see a mix of yellows, blues and purples.
 But reds, greens and oranges are not as apparent to him as they are to you - and likely just appear as another shade of yellow or blue.

 There’s no need to feel sorry for your pup, though.
 Dogs have evolved this way and don’t know any different.
 Plus, they’re still able to distinguish shades from one another, through shade and brightness.
-This colour perception is known as dichromatic vision and is the same condition found in some colourblind human beings.
+This colour perception is known as dichromatic vision - meaning it’s based on the combination of two scales of colours.
+This same condition is found in some colourblind human beings.

 Can dogs see in the dark?

-Dogs might not be able to see as many colours as us, but they completely trump us when it comes to night-vision!
+Dogs might not be able to perceive colour the way we can, but they completely trump us when it comes to night-vision!
 It’s estimated that dogs can see an impressive five times better than us humans in the dark.

 Yup, if you’re ever dealing with a power cut or lose something outside in the dark, your pooch is definitely the one to call on!
 This is because with what they lack in cones, they make up for in rods.

-These are cells in the retina which allow for top-notch night and peripheral vision.
-As well as this, a part of the dog’s eye called the tapetum acts as a mirror which reflects light, giving the retina a double chance to register all the light and images which enter the eye.
+These are cells in the retina which allow for night and peripheral vision.
+As well as this, a part of the dog’s eye called the “tapetum” acts as a reflecting surface, which enhances the amount of light entering the eye.
+This gives the retina a double chance to register all the light and images which enter the eye.

 Ever noticed that your dog has a slightly eerie glow to his eyes at night?
 That’s all down to the tapetum.
 Oh, and their night vision skills don’t stop there!
-The huge pupils on dogs allow for tons of light to pass through the eye, even in low-light.
+The huge pupils on dogs allow for tons of light to pass through the eye, even in dim light.

 What does this mean for your dog?